 We encourage businesses to email their customers to ask them to provide feedback on their products or services.
 As a business, you can do this by either using your own emailing software or using our Brand Management Platform features to help you reach out to your customers for genuine reviews.

 Below we have outlined several Do's and Don’ts that will help you build up your reviews in the right way.

 - Ask your customers to write reviews in your post-purchase or invoice emails.
 This is one of the best ways to get a continuous flow of review from your customers and help make requesting reviews a habit in your organisation.

-- Use the Manual Invitation Campaigns on your Brand Management Platform.
+- Use the Manual Invitation Campaigns in the Brand Management Platform.
 This is where ProductReview.com.au reaches out on your behalf to request customers to submit a review.

-- Leverage the Write Review Cards feature on your Brand Management Platform.
-This enables you to prints out a card that directs your customers to review your listing.
+- Leverage the Write Review Cards feature in the Brand Management Platform.
+This enables you to prints out a card that directs your customers to review the listing.
 You can give these to customers when they are leaving your storefront or office.

-- Use regular communications like newsletters as a tool to reinforce your requests for reviews with a direct link to your listings Write Review page.
+- Use regular communications like newsletters as a tool to reinforce your requests for reviews with a direct link to the listings Write Review page.

-- Post a Facebook message asking your Facebook users for genuine feedback via a link to your listing’s Write Review page.
+- Post a Facebook message asking your Facebook users for genuine feedback via a link to the listing’s Write Review page.

 - Have your customers write reviews from your storefront or office.

 - Have anyone affiliated with your company submit reviews.

 - Instruct your customers what to write in their review.

 - Do not link a positive review to any type of incentive.
 Incentives must be offered equally to customers that are likely to be complementary and customers likely to be critical.
 Read more on that here.

 We also encourage Brand Managers to read through our Posting Guidelines before collecting reviews for their listing.
 This will help ensure reviews are not rejected for breaching these guidelines.